opentable/slate/source/index.md

 ## Production
-The production services are the same one's accessed by the OpenTable.com web site.
+The production services are the same ones accessed by the OpenTable.com web site.
 Your integration is live once it is communicating with the OpenTable production web services.

 Service Name | Service URL
 --------- | -----------
 Authentication | https://oauth.opentable.com
 Channels | https://channels.opentable.com

-<aside class="warning">Devloper keys must be specifically granted production access.
-Please cnontact us to request production privileges for your developer key.</aside>
+<aside class="warning">Developer keys must be specifically granted production access.
+Please contact us to request production privileges for your developer key.</aside>

 # Booking

-##reservation
+## Reservation
 The partner data store is considered the source of truth for reservation information.
-Reservations cannot be created, changed, or canceld without first be ing communicated to the partner's api endopoints.
+Reservations cannot be created, changed, or canceled without first be ing communicated to the partner's api endpoints.
 OpenTable will always sek to make a reservation with a lock id specified.
-The lockid may refer to an ephemeral lock that has been discarded.
-In these cases OpenTable expects the partner api to attempt to book the reservation an a 'best efforts' basis as the uderlying inventory may have been taken by another diner.
+The lock id may refer to an ephemeral lock that has been discarded.
+In these cases OpenTable expects the partner api to attempt to book the reservation an a 'best efforts' basis as the underlying inventory may have been taken by another diner.

-###ENTITY
+### ENTITY
 Member | Description
 --------- | -----------
-rid | The rid that this reervation is assigned to href | The href that can be used to retrieve the reservation details from OpenTable lock_id | **Optional.** The id of the inventory lock acquired for this reservation. res_id | The id of the reservation. *This will be empty on creation and must be provided by the partner* res_datetime | The GMT time for which the reservation was maded res_state | This value must be One of the OpenTable RESERVATION STATES *(see below)*.
+rid | The rid that this reservation is assigned to href | The href that can be used to retrieve the reservation details from OpenTable lock_id | **Optional.** The id of the inventory lock acquired for this reservation. res_id | The id of the reservation. *This will be empty on creation and must be provided by the partner* res_datetime | The UTC time for which the reservation was made res_state | This value must be One of the OpenTable RESERVATION STATES *(see below)*.
 The default state for a new reservation is BOOKED. party_size | The party size of the reservation diner_name | The first and last name of the diner